FlowFuse/website/src/handbook/peopleops/organization.md

 Directors.

 All employees are free to provide feedback or input to the board of directors through email.
-It's adviced not to include the CEO in such an email.
+This venue is to be used in all cases where you'd usually also go to someone's manager to discuss a reports underperformance.
+It's advised not to include the CEO in such an email.

 If the board agrees with the CEO underperforming a seperate process will be followed tailored to the sitation and the bylaws of FlowFuse.